 Well, some time ago, many traditional cryptocurrency exchanges would only offer their users the chance to trade crypto assets, and that’s it.
 If the exchange were custodial, it would also be able to act as a wallet, but that’s the extent of it.

-With time, though, and with the increase in popularity of crypto, in general, exchanges started offering their users additional features - advanced trading options, superior storage, and so on.
+With time, though, and with the increase in popularity of crypto, some exchanges started offering their users additional features, like advanced trading options, superior storage, and so on.

-Quite a few user Uphold reviews will tell you that the platform in question does, in fact, offer a rather significant array of different features and functionalities to its customers.
+Quite a few Uphold reviews will tell you that the platform offers a wide range of different features and functionalities to its customers.

 Uphold allows you to easily trade crypto, but it also provides advanced trading tools, such as take-profit and trailing stop-loss orders.
 Also, you can set up automatic recurring transactions for dollar-cost averaging, a strategy that can help reduce risk.[1]